aristidesnonprofit/aristidesnonprofit/README.md

 ## Hi there 👋

+I started this GitHub account to keep track of any nonprofit-related work.

 <!--
 **aristidesnonprofit/aristidesnonprofit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.